status-im/specs/docs/stable/1-client.md

 #### Why is MVDS not used for public chats?

-Currently public chats are broadcast-based, and there's no direct way of finding out who is receiving messages.
+Currently, public chats are broadcast-based, and there's no direct way of finding out who is receiving messages.
 Hence there's no clear group sync state context whereby participants can sync.
 Additionally, MVDS is currently not optimized for large group contexts, which means bandwidth usage will be a lot higher than